dmlogic/community-contributions/user-stories/As a community admin.md

 ✅ I need to manually adjust fund balances in order to reconcile offline activity

+I need to verify offline payment advice
+So I can ensure balance is reconciled

 I need to request a contribution to a fund
 So I can build up a reserve for works

-I need to add expenditure to a fund
-So I can reflect the depleted reserve

 I need to post information about maintenance activity So the community has visibility